doen1el/sound_seeker/README.md

     Open the `docker-compose.yml` file and edit the following sections:
     -   **`environment`**: Replace all `xxx` placeholders with your actual API keys and secrets.
 If SABnzbd is running on the same machine (your host), change the `SABNZBD_URL` to `http://host.docker.internal:8080`.
 This special DNS name allows the container to connect to services running on your host.
     -   **`volumes`**: Replace all instances of `/your/path` with the **absolute paths** on your local machine.
 This connects your local folders to the folders inside the container, ensuring your data persists.

-    **Example `volumes` configuration for a user named "daniel" on macOS:**
-    ```yaml
-    volumes:
-      - /your/path:/downloads
-      - /your/path:/music
-      - /your/path:/archive
-      - /your/path:/config
     ```

 3.  **Place Configuration Files**
-    Based on the example above, make sure your `playlists.txt` and `yt_cookies.txt` files are located in the local directory you mapped to `/config` (e.g., `/your/path`).
+    Based on the example above, make sure your `playlists.txt` and `yt_cookies.txt` files are located in the local directory you mapped to `/config` (e.g., `/your/path/config`).

 4.  **Build and Run the Container**
     Open a terminal in the project's root directory and run:
     ```bash
     docker-compose up --build
     ```
     The application will start inside the container.
-To stop it, press `Ctrl+C`.

 ### Environment Variables